 The spread represents the difference between the buy price and the sell price of a forex pair.
 If this difference is substantial, then that increases the overall cost of a trade, which automatically indicates a higher (wider) spread.

-Typically, the forex pairs with the widest spreads are designated into the so-called “exotics” category.
-They involve major currencies and currencies from emerging markets.
+Typically, the forex pairs with the widest spreads are classified in the “exotics” category.
+They often involve currencies from emerging or frontier markets.
 An example is the EUR/TRY pair, which can reach spreads of over 100 pips.

 In contrast, forex pairs that tend to have low spreads are typically the major ones, such as EUR/USD, GBP/USD, or USD/JPY.
 These pairs have high trading volumes and deep market liquidity, allowing brokers to offer spreads as tight as 1 pip or even lower during active market hours.
 This makes them popular with traders seeking cost-efficient execution, particularly scalpers and day traders who open multiple positions within short time frames.

-While you can use trading calculators to estimate the overall cost of a trade, we recommend simply comparing the spreads offered by a broker with the industry average for the instruments you wish to trade.
-Our comprehensive list of top low-spread brokers includes a comparison of spreads on major forex pairs against industry averages.
-This will instantly help you assess how tight the spreads offered by the reviewed brokers are.
+While you can use trading calculators to estimate the overall cost of a trade, one approach is to compare the spreads offered by a broker with the industry average for the instruments you wish to trade.
+The list of low-spread brokers above includes a comparison of spreads on major forex pairs against industry averages.
+This can help you assess how tight the spreads offered by the reviewed brokers are.

 Wide spreads, such as those in the EUR/TRY pair, tend to indicate a volatile market with low liquidity.
 If you see a pair with narrow spreads, its liquidity will usually be high while its volatility is low.